AntaresSimulatorTeam/antares-doc/docs/reference/outputs.md

 #### <STS **group**\>_level

-Average level of each short-term storage group.
+Level of each short-term storage group.

+!!! warning
+    When the data is aggregated by a longer time scale than the hour for all year or by Monte-Carlo year, the aggregated value corresponds to the *average* of the hourly values.
+    The only exception is when the data is aggregated by group and Monte-Carlo year, the data is the *sum* of the detailed results.

 #### <STS\>,P-injection

-Injection of energy from the area into the short-term storage
+Injection of energy from the area into the short-term storage.

+!!! warning
+    When the data is aggregated by a longer time scale than the hour for all year or by Monte-Carlo year, the aggregated value corresponds to the *sum* of the hourly values.

 #### <STS\>,P-withdrawal

-Withdrawal of energy from the short-term storage into the area
+Withdrawal of energy from the short-term storage into the area.

+!!! warning
+    When the data is aggregated by a longer time scale than the hour for all year or by Monte-Carlo year, the aggregated value corresponds to the *sum* of the hourly values.

 #### UNSP.
 ENRG